• Skip to primary navigation

 Step 6: Add the marinated chicken to the pan.
 Make sure the pieces don't overlap.
 Fry the chicken until it is golden on all sides.
 The chicken does not need to be cooked at this stage.
 It will get cooked in the curry later.
 Switch off the heat.

 Step 7: In the pan, add whole spices.
-They will get sautéed in the remaining heat for 30 seconds.
+Let them sauté in the residual heat for 30 seconds.
 Now add tomato paste and ginger-garlic-green chilli paste and mix well.
 Switch on the heat.

 collage of 4 images showing preparing old delhi style chicken changezi.
 It shows sauteing whole spices, addition of tomato paste, making fried onion and cashew paste and adding to gravy.

-Step 8: Meanwhile, blend the fried onions and cashews without adding water (from step 6).
+Step 8: Meanwhile, blend the fried onions and cashews, adding a little water (from step 6).
 Add this to the curry.
 Keep stirring so that the gravy doesn't stick to the pan.

 collage of 4 images showing addition of hot water and chicken to the chicken changezi recipe.

-Step 10: Add the chicken back to the pan with some green chilies.
+Step 11: Add the chicken back to the pan with some green chilies.
 Combine and cook.
 Adjust the consistency to your liking.
-The curry is a bit thick, so do not add more water or you will dilute the flavours.
+The curry is a bit thick, so do not add more water, or you will dilute the flavours.

 chicken changezi curry in a pan.

-Step 11: Cover and cook it for a minute or until the chicken is completely cooked.
+Step 12: Cover and cook it for 2-3 minutes or until the chicken is completely cooked.
 Chicken Changezi is ready to serve.
 Keep it covered for 5-10 minutes before serving.
 Serve hot with roti/naan.

 My Tips for Perfect Danedar Chicken Changezi